Arminianism: The "Sovereign Drug" of Satan

 All available ancient records, documents, and testimonies, both from Christian as well as Heathen sources, and from the available citations of the Jesuit Order, and the Superior General himself in the Secret Conference of 1824, as well as dozens of other times in which their views were exposed to the Light of day through the Grace of God.

 Treatise still a Work in progress: Lord Willing, this lengthy work written for the defense of the Reformers, Puritans and Calvinists, and therein the KJV, shall be completed in the near future.
-Currently final touches, and citations are being worked on.

 This Website is currently under maintenance to ensure there isnt any Theological Err;